Brazil national football team results (unofficial matches): Limited recognition matches against FIFA members

-Protesting against an Argentine newspaper that published an picture of the Brazilian team drawn as monkeys, some players refused to play and the Brazilian team started the match with only seven Brazilian players and completed by four Argentine players (Baigorri, Antonio Rosado, Emilio Solari and Castro).
-The crowd protested against the Argentine reinforces in Brazilian team and the match was finally realized with only seven players in each team.
+Protesting against an Argentine newspaper that published a picture of the Brazilian team drawn as monkeys, some players refused to play and the Brazilian team started the match with only seven Brazilian players and completed by four Argentine players (Baigorri, Antonio Rosado, Emilio Solari and Castro).
+The crowd protested against the Argentine reinforcements in the Brazilian team and the match was finally begun with only seven players in each team.

 The São Paulo state football team officially represented Brazil national team in this match.

 Bulgaria was represented in this match by a "B" team and due to this the Bulgarian Football Union don't consider this match as official.

 The Football Association of Ireland does not recognize this game as it only used players who played in their local league.

 Swedish FA don't consider this match as official because considers it was played by the olympic team of Sweden.

 The Romanian FF don't consider this match as official.
 According to Romanian FF, this match was played by their "B" team.

 The Romanian FF don't consider this match as official.
 According to Romanian FF, this match was played by their "B" team.

 Although many sources (including the Croatian HNS) consider this match as played by the olympic teams, CBF consider it as played by the Brazilian "A" Team.

 Although many sources (including the Polish FA) consider this match as played by the olympic teams, CBF consider it as played by the Brazilian "A" Team.

 Friendly in celebration of the 45th anniversary of the foundation of Kuwait SC.
 Kuwait SC officially represented Kuwait national team in this game.